CTU Alumni Spotlights

 MBA, 2023

 A mindset to “maximize learning opportunities and engage deeply” is at the heart of what drives Julian every day.
 He embraces learning as a lifelong adventure and possesses a unique ability to bring his knowledge and experience together.
+Julian has recently ventured into a career in finance after an extensive history in marketing and marketing education.
+Combining the knowledge he gained at CTU with his marketing and sales experience, Julian quickly began to shape meaningful change within his organization, introducing valuable technological solutions and shifting organizational focus to meet the needs of customers.

 Building relationships and leading by example are also important principles Julian lives by.
 In 2021 he was named a Top 100 Marketing & Advertising Influencer by the Marketing, Advertising, Retail Summit.
 This recognition was motivated by his commitment to helping small businesses throughout the Covid pandemic.
 During this time, he offered pro bono marketing support to small businesses, enabling them to better manage changes experienced in the market and around consumer behavior.